Monday, May 17, 2010

 I also refuse to believe in a world where God the Mother and God the Father don't intervene.

-I also refuse to believe in a world where angels don't exist.
+I refuse to believe in a world where angels don't exist.

-I also refuse to believe in a world where miracles don't exist.
+I refuse to believe in a world where miracles don't exist.

-I also refuse to believe in a Newtonian world-view.
+I refuse to believe in a worldview that's exclusively Newtonian.
 I'm a quantum gal all the way.

+"Meanwhile, when the crowd gathered by the thousands, so that they trampled on one another, he began to speak to his disciples, 'Beware of the yeast of the Pharisees, that is, their hypocrisy.
+Nothing is covered up that will not be uncovered, and nothing secret that will not become known.
+Therefore whatever you have said in the dark will be heard in the light, and what you have whispered behind closed doors will be proclaimed from the housetops'" (Luke 12: 1-3).
 The church of today reminds me a lot of this porcelain lamp that belonged to my great aunt.
 The functioning parts that once held the light source have long since been lost.
 Only the forms and traditions of the base have been retained.
 The base is quite lovely, but without the truth of Jesus’ original teachings, the forms aren’t able to shed the full light of God’s love on our lives.
+Photo credit JAT 2015.

 I'm a heretic as far as the United Church of Canada is concerned because I don't believe that Jesus is our Saviour.
 And I'm a heretic as far as Progressive Christianity and UU adherents are concerned because I'm a mystic who believes in miracles.